websdone/polishedrock/README.md

 # Polishedrock

-Desing and developement by Mariana Godoy Garda
+Designed and developement by Mariana Godoy Garda

 http://polishedrockltd.co.uk/ business website to show products for sale and promote their services